gvwilson/thirdbit/fiction/madica/index.md

 stainless steel rats scuttled across the floor, the windup keys on their backs going 'tick, tick, tick' in time with their steps.

-"It's...
-It's quite well done," Madica said weakly.
+"It's… It's quite well done," Madica said weakly.

 "Thank you, dear, that's so kind of you to say.
 But I'm sure it isn't nearly as dank as the ones the humans keep you in."